The Lamborghini Miura: The Bull That Invented the Modern Supercar

 Dallara, Stanzani, and Wallace started working on the project after hours, without Ferruccio’s authorization.
 They designed a chassis with Lamborghini’s four-liter V12 mounted transversely behind the seats.
 Transversely — that was the key breakthrough.
 Mounting a V12 sideways allowed a shorter wheelbase and a more compact, more agile car.

 The engine was designed by Giotto Bizzarrini — a former Ferrari engineer who had been part of the famous 1961 walkout from Maranello.
 Bizzarrini had created Lamborghini’s original 3.5-liter V12, which grew to 3,929 cc for the Miura.
-It featured dual overhead cams per bank, fed by six Weber twin-throat carburetors.
+It featured dual overhead cams per bank, fed by six Weber twin-throat carburetors, with two valves per cylinder — not four.
+Counting the four camshafts as four valves is an error that shows up even in serious publications.
 Americans might recognize Bizzarrini’s name from the Iso Grifo — another car powered by his engineering genius, that one using a Chevrolet V8.

 The Bare Chassis That Started a Revolution

 The masterstroke was presenting just the chassis — no body — at the Turin Motor Show in November 1965.
 The naked chassis, with the transverse V12 visible in all its mechanical glory, caused a sensation.
-It was a sculptural object of engineering: the engine shared its crankcase with the five-speed gearbox, an incredibly compact solution nobody had seen before.
+It was a sculptural object of engineering: the engine shared its crankcase with the five-speed gearbox, an incredibly compact solution.

 The response was so overwhelming that Ferruccio — who, remember, didn’t want this car — had no choice but to greenlight production.
 Orders started arriving before a complete car even existed.